phluid61/internet-drafts/file-scheme/draft.md

 used in discussions about the file, and if other conditions are met it can be dereferenced to directly access the file.

-The file URI scheme is not coupled with a specific protocol.
-As such, there is no well-defined set of operations that can be performed on file URIs, nor a specific media type associated with them.
+The file URI scheme is not coupled with a specific protocol, nor with a specific media type.
+See {{operations}} for a discussion of operations that can be performed on a file URI.

 This document defines a syntax that is compatible with most extant implementations, while attempting to push towards a stricter subset of